 I focused especially on the donation process, where I brainstormed -

 I then collaborated with team members on implicitly building trust through a new style guide inspired by the shelter's brand of warm, friendly service and the playfulness and joy that comes from the animals they save.
-We selected a color scheme that would evoke that feel, as well as a typeface and radius for cards that were rounded and playful to further connect the brand, and therefore give the user something to connect to.
+We selected a color scheme that would evoke that feel, as well as a typeface and radius for cards that were rounded and playful to further connect the brand, and therefore give the user something to implicitly feel when looking at the site.
 We also did a deep dive into the site's IA to evaluate its content and where our users might run into problems.

 Key learning: Clearly laid out information, as well as warm, clean branding can build user trust explicitly and implicitly.